marsdrums/test-tutorial/visual-quality/index.md

 # Give a sense of scale

-Which of the two ducks looks bigger?
+Which of the two ducks is bigger?

 ![](./images/visual-quality_063.png)

-They are the same size.
+They are the same size, but some visual clues makes us percieve the duck on the right to be way bigger than the duck on the left.
+We, as humans, are used to estimate the size of objects and the distance between them.
+We do it unconsciously using a series of visual clues.
+I'd like to list some of them and explore what can we do in Jitter to give a better sense of object's scale.

+## Relative size

+That's an easy one: we estimate the size and the distance of objects by comparing them with other objects.
+In the image above

 # Lighting setup
 # Driving viewer's attention